We are open but our programs remain virtual for the time being. We hope to see you soon!

 RSVP to receive the link

-Join us for an evening with Don Miller, woodworker, luthier, and educator, and two of his former students, Joonghan Bae and Nick Flaherty.
-We’ll talk about the fundamentals of building a chair, and more importantly, how learning a skill impacts our own growth—leading us to consider how the object itself is an extension of the physical and metaphysical body.
+Join us for an evening with Don Miller, a woodworker, luthier, and educator; Mi-Kyoung Lee, Professor and Program Director of Craft+Material Studies at the University of the Arts; and two of their former students, Joong Han Bae and Nick Flaherty.
+We’ll talk about the fundamentals of building a chair, and—perhaps more importantly—how learning a skill impacts our own growth and understanding of the object as an extension of the physical and metaphysical body.

 Don Miller is a Philadelphia-based woodworker and educator.
 He holds an MFA in 3D Design from the University of Wisconsin-Madison and studied musical instrument design at London College of Furniture.
 After 14 years of teaching at The University of the Arts, Miller retired as an Associate Professor from Crafts & Material Studies Program.
 He has participated in residencies in Sweden and South Korea.
 He has numerous exhibitions nationally and internationally including the Mulvane Museum, Fuller Craft Museum, Center for Craft, Seokdang Art Museum, in Korea, Steneby Skolan and Rohska Museey in Sweden.
 He was a contributing writer for the recent publication Craft Time in Craft Capital, written by Glen Adamson, to celebrate Contemporary Crafts and its history in Philadelphia.
 He makes objects, both contemplative and functional, working at the intersection of material, process and history.
 He inhabits a workshop in Germantown, Pennsylvania.